The Great American Hoopty

 He said, "Well we noticed that the dashboard had been pulled off and improperly placed back on.
 The light bulb for the transmission warning is not there.”

 Son of a… I went back to the dealership and started to raise hell.
-But then I learned about that issue of "As Is” that I had signed when I bought the piece of junk.
+But then I learned about the "As Is” agreement that I had signed when I bought the piece of junk.
 So I got mad, stopped paying the guy, and soon met a couple of thugs from a gang called The Repo Guys.

 Lesson 2: Stay off of Route 161 in a used car

-Well I could easily ignore the noise, but the drivers behind me didn’t find it so easy to ignore the thick jet stream that started pouring out the rear of my wagon.
+Although I could easily ignore the noise, the drivers behind me didn’t find it so easy to ignore the thick jet stream that started pouring out the rear of my wagon.
 Wincing and slightly embarrassed, I leaned some more weight onto the pedal to get to the exit faster.

-Well I got onto Route 42 and headed northeast… but that didn’t last too long as the power went out and I had to pull over.
-I immediately had to bail ship since the smoke gushed into the car from the vents like water filling the bridge of a sinking vessel.
-I grabbed my papers and started walking to the house a quarter of a mile down the road, expecting to call Jeremy and ask for a rescue.
+I made it to Route 42 and headed northeast… but that didn’t last too long as the power went out and I coasted to a stop at the side of the road.
+A torrent of smoke suddenly gushed into the car from the vents like water filling the bridge of a sinking vessel.
+I grabbed my papers and quickly bailed; I started walking to the house I could see not far down the road, expecting to call Jeremy and ask for a rescue.

 Before I was halfway to that house, a motorist stopped by me and said, "Is that your car back there?”